 Manly Beach is the Birth place of Australian Surfing and a great place to hop on a board and enjoy the famous Manly waves.

 If you want to learn to surf, the friendly staff at Manly Surf school will have you standing up before the end of your lesson.
-Grab a ticket for a lesson from the staff at Hello Manly booking and information centre.
+Grab a ticket for a lesson from the staff at Manly Visitor Information Centre.

 If you are an experienced surfer and if you have left your board at home, try hiring one from Manly Surfboards.

 Cabbage Tree Aquatic Reserve is the best place for snorkeling & diving in Sydney.